Intro to Tracks

-An effect track is denoted with a downward arrow icon.
-The usual purpose of an effect track is to receive portions of other tracks' audio output, then mix them together for further processing.
+An FX track is denoted with a downward arrow icon.
+The usual purpose of an FX track is to receive portions of other tracks' audio output, then mix them together for further processing.

 A master track is denoted with a crown icon.
 One and only one master track is present in each project, making him the king.
 The purpose of the master track is to sum all signals that are routed to the main audio buss.
 The master track also provides access to various transport parameters (such as tempo) for the sake of automation.

 As you develop any project, you will almost certainly need additional tracks.